demessiee/node-express-intro/Labs/Lab-1A-Solution/README.md

 ## Lab Overview

-In this lab you will create a utility module full of library functions which you will then import into a test file in order to verify their functionality.
+In this lab you will create a utility module full of library functions, which you will then import into a test file in order to verify their functionality.

 The test file, utility file function definitions, and project structure will be given to you.
 You just have to fill in the function logic, import the module into the test file, and run the tests.